Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

     c.
 Replace the `commit` value in the JSON file with the commit ID obtained in the previous Step.

-    The name value after the commit line may also be updated to match the new UAN product version, if desired.
-This is not necessary as CFS does not use this value for the configuration name.
+    The name value after the commit line may also be updated to match the new UAN product version, if wanted.
+This update is not necessary as CFS does not use this value for the configuration name.

     ```bash
     {